jimregan/notes/_posts/2021-06-05-wav2vec-u-notes.md

 ## Step 4: GAN training

 This doesn't work on Kaggle, because GPU.
-It does, however, run on CPU, albeit 8-9 times slower, so I've been chaining together calls
+It does, however, run on CPU—albeit 8-9 times slower—so I've been chaining together calls, starting with [this]({% post_url 2021-06-01-wav2vec-u-cv-swedish-gan-cpu1 %}), leading up to (at the time of writing) [this]({% post_url 2021-06-05-wav2vec-u-cv-swedish-gan-cpu8 %}).

+The good news is, it runs fine on Colab: [notebook here]({% post_url 2021-05-30-wav2vec-u-cv-swedish-gan %}).

+## Fin

+I'm still waiting for GAN training to finish, so I can't comment on anything else.